My favourite villages and small towns in France

 As we are approaching retirement age and Mike has a pacemaker, we feel that it's important to have good access to people, facilities, and services, all year round, without having to drive a long way.

-Generally I have chosen settlements with populations between 500 and 5000, although there are some exceptions.
+Generally I have chosen settlements with populations between 500 and 2000, although there are some exceptions.
 We would like to be in an area with good potential for getting involved with French culture and community, but not so large that we disappear in the crowds.
 To us, getting to know the locals is more important than socialising with ex-pats.
 We gravitate towards locations where we can live a quiet life in each other's company, but also have enough neighbours and meeting places to get to know people and make a few new friends.

 One of the main reasons we are interested in France is its tranquillity and low population density.
 I have looked carefully at the roads around each location, to be certain that they won't be detrimental to our enjoyment of the area.
 This includes avoiding places where the shops and cafes are strung out along the main roads, where lorries frequently pass through the village, or where there is a constant drone of traffic noise.

 I'll admit to a few more personal preferences which have influenced my choices.
 Places to go for a walk are important to us.
 I have eliminated villages where the ring roads and access roads cut the town off from the surrounding countryside.
 I like a bit of scenery, preferably some rolling hills.
 Countryside which is as flat as a pancake is not my cup of tea.
-I love a village centre with character and charm, especially one with medieval architecture - I'm a sucker for timbered buildings and cobbled streets, and beautiful old stone properties.
-I love villages with a peaceful centre to stroll around, ideally traffic-free.
-If there's a cafe or restaurant in the centre, all the better!
-I gravitate towards places with some sort of heritage to get involved with, whether it's a historic site, a museum, or an ancient building of interest.
-Finally, of course, I enjoy places with rivers, canals, or coasts.

 Of course, not every village in the list below features everything on my wish list, but each of them has a mix of attributes, which, for the right house, would make it the right location.

-I have included links to the French property portal SeLoger.
+For each location, I have included links to the French property portal SeLoger.
 This is the largest of the French portals but it is not comprehensive.
 The best way to find a property is to hone in on an area, contact all the agents there (including notaries), and look out for 'À vendre' signs!

 A note on communes

 Note that the population figures in this article are based on 'communes'.
-Mostly these are a single large village or a small town, perhaps with some outlying settlements, but in very rural areas communes may consist only of several small villages or hamlets, none of which may supply the everyday village essentials I crave in my French home.
+Mostly these are a single large village or a small town, perhaps with some outlying settlements, but in very rural areas communes may consist only of several small villages or hamlets, none of which may supply the everyday village essentials I would require for a French home.
 It still surprises me to see a rather grand Mairie (Town Hall) in some of these tiny hamlets, where there are no shops or cafes.
 If you are a local history buff (I raise my hand here!) the equivalent is the UK parish, where a church, perhaps in a wealthy country estate, may form a hub for several small hamlets, yet there is no village to speak of.

 Ain